Hatch Your Own

 Here at Sunset Valley Chicks we love to hatch our chickens naturally under a broody mum and we don’t mind supplying you with Sunset Valley Chick fertile eggs!

 A broody hen once you put the eggs under her will sit for 18-21 days.

 A broody hen can be moved in the early days so she can be separated and she can sit undisturbed.

 Depending on fertility to begin with or sometimes for first time mums or even experienced mums, weather and husbandry can affect how many chicks will actually hatch.
 The eggs we supply are the ones we are hatching for ourselves to raise so maximum fertility is expected but not always guaranteed as many factors come into account.

-Yes you can pick up fertile eggs from our farm or pop up stalls and markets.
+For our loyal followers you can pick up fertile eggs when in season from our Markets or Events.